MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 #### Parameterized Feature Filters

 Some Feature Filters require parameters to decide whether a feature should be turned on or not.
 For example, a browser Feature Filter may turn on a feature for a certain set of browsers.
 It may be desired that Microsoft Edge and Chrome browsers enable a feature, while Firefox does not.
 To do this, a Feature Filter can be designed to expect parameters.
-These parameters would be specified in the feature configuration and in code, and would be accessible via the `FeatureFilterEvaluationContext` parameter of `evaluate`. `FeatureFilterEvaluationContext` has a property `parameters` which is a `HashMap<String, Object>`.
+These parameters would be specified in the feature configuration and in code, and would be accessible via the `FeatureFilterEvaluationContext` parameter of `evaluate`. `FeatureFilterEvaluationContext` has a property `parameters`, which is a `HashMap<String, Object>`.

 ### Targeting

-Targeting is a feature management strategy that enables developers to progressively roll out new features to their user base.
+Targeting is a feature management strategy that enables developers to progressively rollout new features to their user base.
 The strategy is built on the concept of targeting a set of users known as the target audience.
 An audience is made up of specific users, groups, and a designated percentage of the entire user base.
 The groups that are included in the audience can be broken down further into percentages of their total members.

 The following steps demonstrate an example of a progressive rollout for a new 'Beta' feature:

 1. Individual users Jeff and Alicia are granted access to the Beta
-1. Another user, Mark, asks to opt-in and is included.
+1. Another user, Mark, asks to opt in and is included.
 1. Twenty percent of a group known as "Ring1" users are included in the Beta.
 1. The number of "Ring1" users included in the beta is bumped up to 100 percent.
 1. Five percent of the user base is included in the beta.